bioinformatics-lab/BioDragon/EmilynGenomes/setup_using_virtualmachine.md

 http://download.virtualbox.org/virtualbox/5.2.4/Oracle_VM_VirtualBox_Extension_Pack-5.2.4-119785.vbox-extpack

-Be *very* careful that the *version* of virtualbox is the same as extension pack
+Be *very* careful that the *version* of virtualbox is the same as extension pack.

+Run this command in the Host Operating system

 ```